 - Oklahoma Office of Educational Quality & Accountability (OEQA) – 2019 – educational leadership, elementary, English, reading, special education, social studies

 - National Association for the Education of Young Children (NAEYC) – 2020 – early childhood education

 Cameron’s strengths identified by accreditors across all programs include collecting and analyzing candidate data, using data for continuous improvement, collaboration with stakeholders in an “extraordinary way,” and the comprehensive use of writing and reflection activities focused on helping Cameron students support diverse learners.
 During the most recent state program review Cameron’s English Education program was awarded accreditation with distinction, the highest level possible.

 Educator Preparation at Cameron University is incredibly proud of our responsiveness to recent local, national, and world events.
 We have effective systems in place that enable us to involve all stakeholders in a timely way to make necessary adjustments and changes.
 These have been especially notable as we have faced teacher shortages, a global pandemic, and social issues.
 Our dedicated faculty are committed to continued learning and growth for themselves and candidates which has led to necessary changes in curriculum and instruction such as trauma-informed instruction, dyslexia, anti-racism/abolitionist teaching, and virtual teaching and learning.
-Cameron Ed Prep works to lead from the heart as we all deal with the pandemic.
-This has meant regular and clear communication, virtual options for learning and field experiences, attention to well-being, and flexibility all while maintaining the rigor that makes our program effective.
+Cameron Ed Prep has worked to lead from the heart as we all dealt with the pandemic.
+This has meant regular and clear communication, some flexibility for field experiences, attention to well-being, and flexibility all while maintaining the rigor that makes our program effective.